openearth/sealevel/notebooks/analysis/gtsm/README.md

-# Nodal tide components for the PSMSL annual and monthly dataset
+# Nodal tide components for the PSMSL annual and monthly dataset (preliminary)
 This preliminary dataset contains the tidal component for the mean sea level for the tide gauges in the Permanent Service for Mean Sealevel dataset.
 These files can be used to subtract the long term tide of the mean sea level.

-# Methods

 # Authors and contact